isc-projects/bind9/doc/dnssec-guide/recipes.rst

        dnssec-policy "default";
    };

-To indicate the reversion to unsigned, change the ``dnssec-policy`` line:
+To indicate the reversion to unsigned, change the :any:`dnssec-policy` line:

 .. code-block:: none
   :emphasize-lines: 4